HYPERTEGRITY-AG/OpenSim/README.md

 * **--attribute-string _name value_** \
 Simple enough...a string-literal will be stored.
 * **--attribute-date _name_** \
-[NGSI only] Same here: The current Date-Time (local time of the machine, opensim.py is executed on in "ISO 8601"-format) will be stored.
+[NGSI-V2 only] Same here: The current Date-Time (local time of the machine, opensim.py is executed on in "ISO 8601"-format) will be stored.
 * **--attribute-location _name,lat,long[,max-lat,max-long]_** \
-[NGSI only] Stores a location (in "geo:json"-format).
+[NGSI-V2 only] Stores a location (in "geo:json"-format).
 Like with number, setting max-lat and max-long will result in a random location within the given range.
 * **--attribute-boolean _name value_** \
-[NGSI only] Nothing interesting here.
+[NGSI-V2 only] Nothing interesting here.

 ## Useful
 * **--dry-run** \